USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

-- `TIP`: You may run programs like `terminal`, `evince` (pdf viewer), or `file manager` on the head node but please run the bigger graphical clients (Rstudio, etc.) on the compute node as detailed below as they can consume much greater resources.
+- `TIP`: You may run programs like `terminal`, `evince` (pdf viewer), or `file manager` on the head node but please run the bigger graphical clients (Rstudio, etc.) from an interactive compute node session as detailed below because they can consume much greater resources.

 ---